 The Visitor Centre also has a gift shop which stocks a range of great gifts including Doolin Cave Pottery.
 Caireann Browne throws each piece of Doolin Cave Pottery from glacial cave clay which has been hand-dug 120ft deep within the caverns of Doolin Cave.
 Treat yourself or someone special to a unique piece of Doolin Heritage – It is available to purchase in store or online.

 There is a Wild Catering Company café at the visitor centre where you can enjoy some delicious treats, tea/coffee, light lunches and more before or after your cave tour.
 Picnics can also be provided to enjoy out on the farmland nature trail.

 Awards and Accolades

-Doolin Cave has received the Tripadvisor Certificate of Excellence for the last two years and this year was awarded a Gold Award in the Best for Natural Heritage Tourism category at the Irish Responsible Tourism Awards.
-It has also attained Gold certification from Eco-Tourism Ireland recognising its commitment to sustainable tourism practices.
-The management of Doolin Cave are committed to educating tourists about the natural world and local culture.
+Doolin Cave has received the Tripadvisor Certificate of Excellence on multiple occasions and was awarded a Gold Award in the Best for Natural Heritage Tourism category at the Irish Responsible Tourism Awards.
+It has also attained Gold certification from Eco-Tourism Ireland, recognising its commitment to sustainable tourism practices.
+The management of Doolin Cave are committed to educating visitors about the natural world and local culture.

 Epic cave trip.